Trending Topics

 Responders do not typically have control over environmental conditions, and care should be taken in extreme temperature circumstances.
 Direct sunlight and protective gear can increase the body’s core temperature.
 Conversely, immersion in water or exposure to windy conditions can significantly lower the body’s core temperature.
 The rehab sector should be configured to protect responders from both hot and cold conditions.

 Many factors lead to heat stress, including environmental temperature, protective equipment, thermal considerations, underlying comorbidities and their treatments, humidity and acclimation.
-A more detailed description of heat stress can be found at the U.S. Fire Administration’s “Emergency Incident Rehabilitation” document.
 It is important that chiefs examine their SOPs and SOGs to ensure they are up to date with the current NFPA standards.

 Basic prevention of dehydration with access to water should not be overlooked.
-A general rule of thumb is to assure 0.5 to 1 quart of fluids per hour per person, more or less depending on environmental factors.
+A general rule of thumb is to ensure about 15.5 cups (3.7 liters) of fluids a day for men and about 11.5 cups (2.7 liters) of fluids a day for women, depending on environmental factors.
 Alternating with sports drinks for extended operations is also useful.
 Responders can take advantage of hydration body-worn packs while in operation and should be hydrated orally during rehabilitation.

 Heat cramps